 - Keep visitor’s animals away from small furries as they could frighten them!

 - Small animals are very sensitive to high frequency sounds which we can’t hear so keep them away from televisions and stereos.
 Consider gently and carefully moving cages into quieter parts of the house if you’re having a party.

-- Don’t put tinsel around cages and keep fairy lights/electrical cables out of reach to prevent them nibbling objects that could cause medical issues.
+- Don’t put tinsel around cages and keep fairy lights and electrical cables out of reach to prevent them nibbling objects that could cause medical issues.

 Advice for all

-- Make sure you have the number of an emergency vet on hand in case of accidents or if your pet eats something they shouldn’t.
+- Keep a number of an emergency vet on hand in case of accidents or if your pet eats something they shouldn’t.